Visiting Bhutan in February: Does it snow in Bhutan in February?

 If you want to see snow in Bhutan in February, you do not have to go that far.
 There are several places where you can go where you are more likely to encounter heavier snowfall.

-The Tiger’s Nest, also known as the Taktshang Monastery, lies more than 900 meters above the Paro Valley, at an altitude that means more chances of getting snow.
-It is often seen at the top of the cliff in the colder winter months, though usually only a few centimeters at most, which soon melts within a few days.
+The Tiger’s Nest, also known as the Taktshang Monastery, lies more than 900 meters above the Paro Valley - an iconic highlight of any Bhutan tour.
+Located at a high altitude, it has greater chances of receiving snow, especially in the colder winter months, though usually only a few centimeters at most, which soon melt within a few days.

 The Tiger’s Nest snowfall in Bhutan February